khulnasoft-lab/design.khulnasoft.com/contents/components/segmented-control.md

 ## Usage

 A segmented control is commonly used as an alternative to [dropdown](/components/dropdowns), [radio button](/components/radio-button), or [toggle](/components/toggle) components, but it comes with its own limitations.
 Because it takes up more space, a segmented control should only be used for up to 5 options.
 It is ideal when there are 2 or 3 because they visually expose the options available to a user.
 A segmented control should be used instead of a dropdown when there are only a few options and enough room to fit within the UI.
 It requires fewer interactions and is easier to use on mobile devices, thus having a smaller effect on the user’s cognitive load.
-Results are effective and visible immediately similar to toggle component.
+Results are effective and visible immediately similar to a toggle.

 A segmented control may replace a group of radio buttons or a toggle to allow users to choose between two or multiple options.
 In order to help choosing the right solution follow the table below.